input-output-hk/plutus-pioneer-program/docs/alonzo/always_succeeds_script.rst

 ______________________________

 When trying to consume UTxOs locked in a script, you need to provide collateral that will cover the costs if validation fails.
 For this we can use a separate wallet for storing collateral UTxOs, to keep things tidy.
-One of the several wallets we created earlier on was named ``fees``.
+One of the several wallets we created earlier on was named ``fees``, which we will use for fees and for collateral.

 Under normal circumstances, collateral should never be lost because the wallet can perform validation in a deterministic fashion and only submit the transaction if validation is guaranteed to pass.